A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 What can you do if someone steals your SSN?

-If your Social Security number gets stolen and you wish to protect yourself from possible harm, there are a few things you can do:
+If your Social Security number gets stolen and you wish to protect yourself from possible harm, there are a few things you can do, along with the help of an identity theft protection service:

-1. Report identity theft to the Federal Crime Commission;
+2. Report identity theft to the Federal Crime Commission.

 *Freezing your credit will not impact your credit score.
-However, it will prevent you – or anyone else that’s using your information – to apply for loans, opening bank accounts, or renting any apartments as long as the freeze is active.
+However, it will prevent you — or anyone else using your information — from applying for loans, opening bank accounts, or renting any apartments as long as the freeze is active.

 Can you freeze your Social Security number?

 You cannot freeze your Social Security number itself, but you can freeze your credit.
-However, you should only consider doing this if you’re very concerned or start receiving unfamiliar bills, credit notices, or if your bank warns you of identity theft.
+However, you should only consider doing this if you’re very concerned, start receiving unfamiliar bills or credit notices, or if your bank warns you of identity theft.

 Can someone access my bank account with my Social Security number?